January 17, 2008

 Tradition can be a reassuring source of comfort in the dark times when we long for familiarity, but this does not necessarily make it worth retaining.
 Consider the person raised in home filled with racist attitudes.
-Racism is likely to feel familiar, even comfortable, but that does not mean that the individual cannot and should not leave it behind with maturity, even if his or her family continues to cling to it.
+Racism may feel familiar, even comfortable, but that does not mean that the individual cannot and should not leave it behind.
+This would be true even if his or her family continued to cling to it.
 That you were raised in the Christian tradition is no reason to maintain your belief.
 After all, I expect that are other aspects of your family's belief system to which you are no longer bound.

-Belief in a god (or gods) is similar in the lack of evidence, but different in that it is far more likely to have negative consequences.
+Belief in a god (or gods) is similar in the lack of evidence but different in that such belief is far more likely to have negative consequences.
 Maybe you have heard your religious relatives condemn others for not adhering to the same religious beliefs.
 Maybe you have seen them behave in a manner inconsistent with the religious values they profess.
 Or maybe you've just grown tired of the endless religious violence, the pedophile priests, the holier-than-thou routine, or the utter hypocrisy of it all.
-In other words, religion is unlike Santa because it divides people and contributes to great suffering.
+In other words, religion is worse than Santa because it divides people and contributes to great suffering.

 Perhaps it is time to explore the possibility of a life where meaning is derived from what is - rather than from fantasies about what one wants it to be.
 I know it is scary to imagine your life without religion.
 After all, it may be all you've ever known.
 The doubt you are experiencing might even feel like a part of your very self is at risk.
 But do not be so quick to dismiss your doubt.
 Your rational mind is trying to communicate with you.